GIScience/openrouteservice/docs/run-instance/configuration/index.md

 * `.yml` is the default configuration format since version 8.
 You can find an [example configuration file](https://github.com/GIScience/openrouteservice/blob/main/ors-config.yml) with all available configuration options.
 Only a minimal set of properties is active, all others are commented out.
 * `.env` files for Docker setup.
 There is also a [example env file](https://github.com/GIScience/openrouteservice/blob/main/ors-config.env) that you can download and customize.
 * `.json` config file: In the past openrouteservice was configured [via JSON file](json.md).
-This configuration method has been **deprecated** and will be eventually removed, therefore we strongly discourage you from using it.
+This configuration method has been **deprecated** and will be eventually removed.
+Therefore, we strongly discourage you from using it.
 If you have an old JSON config, please consider to [migrate to the new config](migrate-from-json.md).

 All of the above described config files can contain the same logic application properties.